Customer Experience Professionals Association Online Privacy Statement

 If you are a registered member of the Customer Experience Professionals Association, you should be aware that some items of your personal information may be visible to other Customer Experience Professionals Association participators and to the public.
 The Customer Experience Professionals Association participation database may retain information about your name, email address, company affiliation and such other personal address and identifying data as you choose to supply.
 That data may be generally visible to other Customer Experience Professionals Association participators and to the public.
 Your name, email address, and other information you may supply also may be associated in the Customer Experience Professionals Association's publicly accessible records with the Customer Experience Professionals Association's various committees, working groups, and similar activities that you join, in various places, including: (i) the permanently-posted attendance and membership records of those activities; (ii) documents generated by the activity, which may be permanently archived; and, (iii) along with message content, in the permanent archives of the Customer Experience Professionals Association's email lists, which also may be public.

-Please remember that any information (including personal information) that you disclose in public areas of our Web site, such as forums, message boards, and news groups, becomes public information that others may collect, circulate, and use.
-Because we cannot and do not control the acts of others, you should exercise caution when deciding to disclose information about yourself or others in public forums such as these.
+Please remember that any information (including personal information) that you disclose in public areas of our Web site, such as forums, message boards, and blogs, becomes public information that others may collect, circulate, and use.
+Because we cannot and do not control the acts of others, you should exercise caution when deciding to disclose information about yourself or others in forums such as these.

 Given the international scope of the Customer Experience Professionals Association, personal information may be visible to persons outside your country of residence, including to persons in countries that your own country's privacy laws and regulations deem deficient in ensuring an adequate level of protection for such information.
 If you are unsure whether this privacy statement is in conflict with applicable local rules, you should not submit your information.
 If you are located within the European Union, you should note that your information will be transferred to the United States, which is deemed by the European Union to have inadequate data protection.
 Nevertheless, in accordance with local laws implementing European Union Directive 95/46/EC of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data ("EU Privacy Directive"), individuals located in countries outside of the United States of America who submit personal information do thereby consent to the general use of such information as provided in this Privacy Statement and to its transfer to and/or storage in the United States of America.